 “I hope to foster a more unified environment for the program by bringing 4-H’ers together from across the county to collaborate on activities and events,” Walker said.
 “I also plan to empower the county’s teen leaders, so they become role models and recruiters for the next generation of 4-H’ers.”

-To learn more about new opportunities in the 4-H program, visit extension.wvu.edu or contact your local office of the WVU Extension Service.
-Keep up with the latest in WVU Extension Service news on Facebook and Twitter by following @WVUExtension.
+To learn more about new opportunities in the 4-H program, visit extension.wvu.edu or contact your local WVU Extension office.
+Keep up with the latest in WVU Extension news on Facebook and Twitter by following @WVUExtension.